standardnotes/component-relay/README.md

 yarn build:docs
 ```

 This will generate documentation and place it in the `docs/` directory.
-Create a localhost server using `serve` or `http-server` and open the [docs/index.html](docs/index.html) file in a browser to view the docs.
+Create a localhost server using `http-server` and open the [docs/index.html](docs/index.html) file in a browser to view the docs.

 To deploy the latest version of the docs to the `gh-pages` branch to publish using [GitHub Pages](https://pages.github.com/), replace `2.0.1` with the latest version and run: